Internal structure and its connection with thermodynamics and dynamics in black holes: Charged 4D EGB black hole

 where $\alpha$ stands for the EGB parameter, $M$ the mass, and $q$ the charge.
-Under the limit $\alpha\rightarrow 0$, the charged 4D EGB black hole turns back to the RN black hole with the shape function as follows,
+Under the limit $\alpha\rightarrow 0$, the charged 4D EGB black hole turns back to the RN black hole with the metric function as follows,

-By solving the algebraic equation, $f(r)=0$, one can obtain the event horizons of the charged 4D EGB black hole,
+By solving the algebraic equation, $f_\alpha(r)=0$, one can obtain the event horizons of the charged 4D EGB black hole,